leandrosardi/blackops/README.md

 - Internally, the `BlackOps.deploy_remote` method calls `BlackOps.source_remote`.

-- The `ops deploy` command supports all the same parameters than `ops source`, except the `op` parameter:
+- The `ops deploy` command supports all the same arguments than `ops source`, except the `op` argument:

     1. `--local`.
     2. `--foo=xx` where `foo` is a paremeter to be replaced in the `.op` file.